adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

 mapping ( address => uint256[] ) proposalsOfMembers
 ```

 Creating a mapping for proposers' Ethereum addresses and corresponding proposals based on `proposalIndex`.
 As a proposer can submit multiple proposals it is stored in an array of uint.
 It helps contract execution to save on gas fees instead of looping to parse proposer addresses in proposals mapping.

-By storing also the maximum total shares at the last yes vote on a proposal (`maxTotalSharesAtYesVote`) helps to calculate dilution multiplier when a proposal would execute to safe guard members who do not ragequitted of the effects of dilution.
+By storing also the maximum total shares at the last yes vote on a proposal (`maxTotalSharesAtYesVote`) helps to calculate dilution multiplier when a proposal would execute to safe guard members who did not ragequit of the effects of dilution.
 Mapping stores a `proposalIndex` mapped to the number of maximum number of total shares outstanding at the last yes vote.
 ```
 mapping(uint256 => uint256) public maxTotalSharesAtYesVote;
 ```